Head of Marketing

 Technology is a double-edged sword: bad actors are using technology to circumnavigate the advanced fraud-detection technology that’s been developed to thwart such efforts.

-Front running is an illegal form of market manipulation.
-The fraud is enabled via insider trading and is prosecuted on the grounds of affording the perpetrator with “an unfair advantage.”
+Trading front-running stocks is an illegal form of market manipulation.
+The fraud is enabled via insider trading and is prosecuted on the grounds of affording the perpetrator “an unfair advantage.”
 The typical flow of front running generally follows these steps:

 1) a client initiates a large stock purchase request;